Stjepan Bobek: Partizan

-On 29 November 1952, Bobek scored a goal in a 6–0 victory over a arch rival Red Star Belgrade in the final of Yugoslav Cup.
+On 29 November 1952, Bobek scored a goal in a 6–0 victory over a arch rival Red Star Belgrade in the final of the Yugoslav Cup.
 A three weeks before, he scored a hat-trick in a 4–0 home victory over one of the best German teams at that time – 1.
 FC Köln.

-Bobek continued with great performances in next seasons.
+Bobek continued with great performances in following seasons.
 He scored a goal in biggest victory ever in Eternal Derby.
 After four minutes, he scored first goal on the match, in a 7–1 home victory over Red Star, on 6 December 1953.
-On 11 April 1954, he scored a four goals in 8–0 home league victory over Rabotnički.
+On 11 April 1954, he scored four goals in 8–0 home league victory over Rabotnički.

 Two years later after winning second Yugoslav Cup, he won a third.
 Again Partizan beat Red Star, but this time 4–1 and Bobek again scored one goal.

 On 4 September 1955, Bobek scored a goal in first ever match of European Cup.
 Partizan draw (3–3) with Sporting CP, in Lisbon.
-He played all four matches in 1955–56 European Cup.
-Should be noted a legendary victory 3–0 over Real Madrid in quarter-finals.
+He played all four matches in the 1955–56 European Cup including a legendary victory 3–0 over Real Madrid in the quarter-finals.

 International career

-Bobek made his debut for the Yugoslavia national team on 9 May 1946, in a 2–0 win over Czechoslovakia at the Letná Stadium, which was the nation's inaugural match as SFR Yugoslavia.
+Bobek played for Croatia U21 between 1943 and 1945.
+He made his debut for the Yugoslavia national team on 9 May 1946, in a 2–0 win over Czechoslovakia at the Letná Stadium, which was the nation's inaugural match as SFR Yugoslavia.
 He scored his first international goal against the same opponents on 29 September 1946, in a 4–2 win at the JNA Stadium.

 Bobek won two Olympic silver medals for Yugoslavia, scoring four goals in London 1948 and three in Helsinki 1952.
 He also appeared at the 1950 and 1954 FIFA World Cups, scoring once in a 1950 4–1 win over Mexico.

 On 17 October 1954, Bobek scored a hat-trick in a 5–1 win over Turkey, which were also his last goals on international duty.
 He reached 38 goals for Yugoslavia on that day and became the national side's top scorer, surpassing Blagoje Marjanović's 37-goal tally.
 Bobek's record stood for over 66 years, until it was beaten by Serbia's Aleksandar Mitrović on 27 March 2021.